 The European-style house served as a home for several generations of the Stern family, who lived in the building for decades.

 Theodor Herzl Visit

 Theodor Herzl spent four nights at the Stern House on a visit to Jerusalem in 1898.
 Herzl arrived in Jerusalem in 1898 at the same time as German Emperor Wilhelm II, who was on a historic visit to the Levant to strengthen German influence in the city.
 The emperor’s entourage requisitioned Herzl’s hotel room, so he ended up staying at the Stern House at the invitation of Michael Stern, son of Yehuda.

 The Stern family later turned the room where Herzl stayed into a small museum, documenting his visit to the city.
-The Herzl Room in the house was operated by Yehuda Stern’s great-grandchildren and was open throughout the era of the historic Mamilla neighborhood.
+Yehuda Stern’s great-grandchildren operated the Herzl Room in the house and was open throughout the era of the historic Mamilla neighborhood.

 Development and Preservation

 In the 1970s, it was decided to redevelop the historic Mamilla neighborhood, and an agreement was reached to preserve the Stern House and several other significant buildings.
 The Stern House building was disassembled, and its stones were marked, numbered, and moved to a storage area near the construction project.

 After years of delays in construction and legal complications, the Stern House was finally put back together after being stored away for a decade.